aehrc/pathling/site/docs/search.md

   each resource in the data set to determine whether it is included within the result.
 The context is an individual resource of the type that the search is being invoked against.
 The expression must evaluate to a Boolean value.

+The named query is invoked using a parameter of `_query` with a value of `fhirPath`.

+Parameters are passed in the query portion of the URL for GET requests, and can be passed either in the URL or in a `application/x-www-form-urlencoded` for POST requests.

 ## Response